Your Ultimate Tax Prep Guide

 Fund IRAs to allowable limits

 If you participate in an employer-sponsored individual 401(k) plan, 403(b) retirement plan, or other qualified retirement plan, the deadline for contributions is Dec.
-31. However, you can still fund an IRA until July 15.
-If you're younger than 50 and contributed less than $6,000 for the 2019 tax year, or you're older than 50 and have contributed less than $7,000, you have until July 15, 2020, to invest money on a tax-sheltered basis for 2020.
+31. However, you can still fund an IRA until the filing deadline.
+If you're younger than 50 and contributed less than $6,000 for the 2021 tax year, or you're older than 50 and have contributed less than $7,000, you have until the filing deadline in 2022, to invest money on a tax-sheltered basis for 2021.

 At First Tech, we make it easy to open traditional and Roth IRA accounts with great dividend rates.
 Remember, Roth IRA contributions are not deductible, but grow tax free.
 Traditional IRA contributions are fully deductible depending upon your income, filing status, and participation in an employer plan.